MacDue/Mank-Spec/spec/lexical_elements.md

 Comments cannot start within a string literal.
-All comments are treated as whitespace, and they don't currently have any semantic meaning (e.g. documentation generation).
+All comments are treated as whitespace, and they do not currently have any semantic meaning (e.g. documentation generation).

 <!-- <div class="page"/> -->